 a bigger thing than my religion... because my attitude toward it contained elements which my religion ought to have contained and did not.
 It was not itself a new religion, for it contained no trace of belief and imposed no duties.
 Yet unless I am greatly mistaken there was in it something very like adoration...
 Sometimes I can almost think that I was sent back to the false gods there to acquire some capacity for worship against the day when the true God should recall me to Himself.

-So I come to Christmas this year wondering why Norse myth does seem to me 'bigger' than my religion, and why Christmas, in particular, feels so small.
+So I come to Christmas this year wondering why Norse myth does seem to me 'bigger' than Christianity, and why Christmas, in particular, feels so small.
 Part of it is simple familiarity, but it's also cultural.
 When I was a child I had an anthology of Christmas poems which included the Cherry Tree Carol, illustrated with Mary and Joseph depicted as little children, as if in an infant school's nativity play.
 The book was lovely, but that's utterly wrong (and a tiny bit creepy).
 I don't mind a cosy Christmas, but I do object to a nursery-school one - as if there is nothing in the story of the Incarnation which can occupy the mind and the imagination of anyone above the age of five.
 Leave 'Away in a Manger' for the children, and let adults keep the Cherry Tree Carol!
 We all know that 'Christmas is for the children' (and their parents), but it has to mean something for the rest of the world too; just because it involves babies and stars and donkeys doesn't mean it has to be safe and comfy.
 It should be strange and unfamiliar, every year.
 The Cherry Tree Carol seems to me like the exact opposite of the comparisons well-meaning preachers like to bring out at Christmas - 'Mary was a single mother!
 Mary and Joseph were refugees!'
-That kind of thing distorts the texture of the Gospel story to conform it to whatever issue the preacher wants to highlight (worthy issues, of course); it makes the story smaller and safer, reframes it in our terms, so that the people in it become projections of our society's opinions and experiences.
-The Cherry Tree Carol, despite the very English setting of a cherry-orchard, does the opposite: it digs deep into what is already there in the story and strips away the cosiness and the familiarity to get to the core of strangeness.
+That kind of thing exploits the Gospel story to make it prove whatever point the preacher wants to highlight (worthy issues, of course); it makes the story smaller and safer, reframes it in our terms, so that the people in it become projections of our society's opinions and experiences.
+The Cherry Tree Carol, despite the very English setting of a cherry-orchard, does the opposite: it digs deep into the mythic heart of the story and strips away the cosiness and the familiarity to get to the core of strangeness.
 It becomes a story in a true sense, not a pretty picture but a narrative, with its characters real people who can feel big emotions like anger and shock and fear.
 While the terrifying baby of the Cherry Tree Carol is not as capricious as the entirely wise but utterly irrational Odin (or as cruel as Christ is shown to be in some folk carols, like On Christmas Day), he is much closer to myth than to our idea of rational religion.
 We should find this story scary; what's the point of an incarnation that doesn't shake the world?